SamyakJ2512/OS-simulator-246-256/README.md

 * Tushar DM-Disk Scheduling.
 * S Chethana Vaisali - All the scheduling problems and mutilevel feedback scheduling.
-* Samyak Jain- Page replacement algorithms and memory management extra {Edit this file to add your name}
+* Samyak Jain- Page replacement algorithms and memory management extra
+* Shiva -System Calls and anything left and front end part.
+{Edit this file to add your name}